 The canal off E. Line St. is a mere ½-mile east from the junction of Main St. in downtown.
 Drive until just after First St. and just over the bridge that crosses the canal turn right into the parking area.
 Walk south through the pedestrian gate and follow the walk alongside the canal for a quick out and back for a mile or so.
 Or do a loop by heading east (left) at one of crossings over the canal, then make another left at the next gravelly intersection.
 That will bring you back to your original path.
 Then turn right to get back to your car.
 Download this simple map to give you some guidelines to follow for a great canal walk.
 Short walk is 2.9-miles, medium walk is 4.3-miles, long walk is 5.9-miles.

 Winter trail running is especially beautiful when the valley floor is cool (average seasonal daytime temps are 50-60 degrees) and the vista is of high mountain peaks covered in snow.
 This is also high-altitude training at its best.
-Bishop sits at an elevation of about 4,500 feet and the foothills provide about 1,000-feet or so of elevation change.
-Novice runners will do well along any of the many tracks and trails that run alongside the canals and creeks (link to Bishop Creek Canal in hiking.)
+Bishop sits at an elevation of about 4,500 feet and the foothills provide about 1,000 feet or so of elevation change.
+Novice runners will do well along any of the many tracks and trails that run alongside the canals and creeks.
 More experienced runners will love the undulating climbs up and around the Tungsten Hills.

-There are several good access points with the closest to town being Tungsten City Rd at just a little over 6‑miles from the Bishop Visitor Center.
-Millpond Recreation Area is also a great place to start and end your Tungsten trail run as it offers well maintained amenities, such as: ample parking, restrooms, picnic areas, and a playground.
-If you’re visiting with a group of friends or family who aren’t as keen on running as you—this is the venue for you.
+There are several good access points with the closest to town being Tungsten City Rd at just a little over 6 miles from the Bishop Visitor Center.
+Millpond Recreation Area is also a great place to start and end your Tungsten trail run as it offers well-maintained amenities, such as ample parking, restrooms, picnic areas, and a playground.
+If you’re visiting with a group of friends or family who isn’t as keen on running as you—this is the venue for you.